arreen/Lab3/README.md

 [![R-CMD-check](https://github.com/arreen/Lab3/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/arreen/Lab3/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of Lab3PonOlAroEn is to ...
+The goal of Lab3PonOlAroEn is to program an euclidean and dijkstra algorithm and make it a R package.

 ## Installation